-EDUC 277 TEACHING ENGLISH AT THE INTERMEDIATE LEVEL 3.0: 3 cr.
-E/F
+EDUC 277 TEACHING ENGLISH AT THE INTERMEDIATE LEVEL

 This course intends to introduce students to the major concepts tackled in the national curriculum for the English language, both oral and written skills, at the intermediate level.
 Another aim is to develop the didactic skills related to the teaching of this discipline.
 Students will learn to recognize how concepts related to the discipline are developmentally constructed in learners' minds.
 They will be able to choose the strategies and tools to facilitate this construction.
-In addition, students will learn to develop interdisciplinary activities that reinforce the learning of the discipline.
+In addition, students will learn to develop interdisciplinary activities Faculty of Arts and Social Sciences 29 that reinforce the learning of the discipline.
 Methodologically the course exposes students to educational problems related to the discipline and encourages them to propose hypothetical solutions.
 Students will be asked to observe classes, and to prepare and give model lessons in preparation for the practicum courses.
-Pre-requisite: EDUC 217
+TD level course (special permission)